X-death25/Nes-Extract/README.md

 The features I have added are:

 * Detect correct input file ( extract only if files have NES/FC Header).
-* Create separate files for PRG & CHR or rewrite it if already exist.
+* Create separate files for PRG & CHR or rewrite it if already exist..

 Usage
 -----